Historian Devin Kennedy

 Biography

-Devin Kennedy is Assistant Professor of History and the Evelyn and Herbert Howe Bascom Professor of Integrated Liberal Studies at the University of Wisconsin-Madison.
-He holds a PhD in the History of Science from Harvard and an AB from Princeton in Comparative Literature, and works across business history, science and technology studies, and the histories of science and technology.
-His research has been supported by the National Endowment for the Humanities, the Association for Computing Machinery, and the New-York Historical Society.
+I am currently Assistant Professor of History and the Evelyn and Herbert Howe Bascom Professor of Integrated Liberal Studies at the University of Wisconsin-Madison.
+I received my PhD in the History of Science from Harvard in 2019, where Peter Galison was my advisor.
+My research is primarily concerned with the economic and scientific dimensions of computing.
+My research has been supported by the National Endowment for the Humanities, the Association for Computing Machinery, the Wisconsin Alumni Research Foundation, and the New-York Historical Society.

-At UW-Madison, Kennedy teaches in History the Program in the History of Science, Technology & Medicine at UW-Madison, as well as the undergraduate ILS program.
-He is the co-lead of the Uncertainty and AI Working Group
+At UW-Madison, I teach in History the Program in the History of Science, Technology & Medicine at UW-Madison, as well as the undergraduate ILS program.
+I am also on the steering committee, and inagural research fellow of the Center for the Humanistic Study of Artificial Intelligence and Uncertainty

 A picture of Devin